 Medicare Provider Number: 5850383J

 Hi, I’m Aimee, your friendly neighbourhood Clinical Psychologist.
-I have a Bachelor of Psychology with Honours and a PhD in Clinical Psychology, with additional training in attachment-focused dynamic psychotherapy and relational psychodynamic therapy (the good stuff that gets to the heart of things and breaks you down before rebuilding you).
+I have a Bachelor of Psychology with Honours and a PhD in Clinical Psychology, alongside advanced training in attachment-focused dynamic psychotherapy, relational psychodynamic therapy, and Affect State Therapy (the good stuff that gets to the heart of things and breaks you down before rebuilding you).
 I’m a Cancer but according to my patients I give “big Leo energy” so do with that what you will!
+My work is grounded in contemporary psychodynamic thinking, the kind of therapy that gently and courageously explores long-standing patterns, often rooted in early relationships, that continue to shape how we relate to ourselves and others today.

-Right now, I’m in the same boat with a young baby, just trying to survive on very little sleep and a romantasy book always within reach (if I can keep my eyes open long enough to read it).
-I believe therapy should feel like a safe, human space where we can explore the messy, meaningful parts of life, with warmth, honesty, and a lot of dark humour.
+On a more human note, I’m currently in the trenches of life with a young baby, surviving on limited sleep and always keeping a romantasy book within reach (if I can stay awake long enough to read it).
+I believe therapy should feel safe, real, and deeply human, a space where we can explore the messy and meaningful parts of life with warmth, honesty, and a healthy dose of dark humour.

-If you’re looking for support that’s evidence-based, attachment-focused, and deeply human, I’d love to connect.
+If you’re looking for support that is psychodynamically informed, attachment-focused, HAES-aligned, and grounded in both depth and evidence, I’d love to connect.

 Areas of Interest: